• All Crafts

 Two of the grands wanted to run, two wanted to walk the course and the little wanted to watch.
 We decided the ones that wanted to move faster would go first and the others would follow up at their own speed.
 The first two ended up doing the course more than once before getting too hot.
 The youngest needed an adult to go along to get the confidence to run the course.
 She went last after seeing what the others were doing and seeing that it looked pretty fun.

-Obstacle Ideas
+Kids Obstacle Course Ideas

 Here is a list of “obstacle” ideas (supply list depends on what you choose to do):